 There are many jobs available to recent massage school graduates in many diverse industries.
 Massage therapy is a profession on the rise.
 With substantial massage therapy career choices and opportunities to work in public or private practice, aspiring massage therapists face a bright future.
 Employment opportunities for massage therapists are expected to grow at a faster-than-average rate.

-According to the U.S. Bureau of Labor Statistics, employment for massage therapists is expected to increase 20 percent nationally through 2020, as more people learn about the benefits of massage therapy and search for alternative medicine and holistic healing.*
+According to the U.S. Bureau of Labor Statistics, employment for massage therapists is expected to increase 26 percent (much faster than average) nationally through 2026, as more people learn about the benefits of massage therapy and search for alternative medicine and holistic healing.*

 Massage therapists are hired to work in a number of private and public settings: